kumpelblase2/vimax/README.md

 > Vima is a video manager or video collection.
 It manages a set of videos and allows the user to define custom metadata for each video.
 The user can then search for specific videos via the specified metadata using a custom query language, create playlists the same way and obviously play the videos in their browser.

 All of which is still true for Vimax.
 While I'm still OK with the decisions I've made, I wouldn't make them again with what I know now.
-And sadly, these changes cannot be completely implemented in Vima, which is why we now have Vimax.
+Sadly though, these changes cannot be completely implemented in Vima, which is why we now have Vimax.

-The reasons boil down to mostly big setup cost for users and bad maintainability of configuration.
-Ruby on rails is a pain to deploy and run for a normal user compared to a simple binary or jar.
-This seems to be a general issue with interpreted languages and cannot really be fixed apart from providing packages for everyone.
+The reasons boil down to mostly high setup cost for users and bad maintainability of configuration.
+Ruby on Rails is a pain to deploy and run for a normal user compared to a simple binary or jar.
+This seems to be a general issue with interpreted languages and cannot really be fixed apart from providing packages for everyone, which is sadly not feasible for me.

-Vima also required an existing mongodb database which is, again, annoying setup a user would have to do beforehand not to mention that they'd have to maintain it.
+Vima also required an existing mongodb database which is - again - annoying setup a user would have to do beforehand; not to mention that they'd have to maintain it.
 While mongo itself isn't the issue (I think it's one of the few use-cases where mongo
- _does_ make sense), there's no alternative document store that can run in-memory or can be started inside the application.
+ _does_ make sense), there's no alternative document store which can run in-memory or can be started inside an application.

 Lastly, the configuration wasn't really pleasant to work with.
 It was neither nice to work with from the user side nor was reacting to changes to it on the server side.
-A simple file doesn't provide the user any help with how it should be structured, what values can be used or what options he had available.
+A simple file doesn't provide the user any help with how it should be structured, what values can be used or what options he has available.
 It provided a lot of flexibility when initially developing the application but that came at a price.
+I no longer want to pay that price.

 ### So how is Vimax gonna fix these?

 Vimax is written in a compiled language and will be provided as a single artifact (in this case: Jar).
 Secondly, it uses SQLite to store the data which doesn't require any setup from the user.
-And there will be no need to edit a config file as it would all be done in the client.
+Also, there will be no need to edit a config file as it would all be done in the client.

 ## Plugins